 The last word on how sex can improve your emotional health

 While sex is unnecessary for emotional health, it can significantly affect how you feel.
 When intimate with another person, our brain releases oxytocin and serotonin, making us feel happy and relaxed.
-These hormones also act as natural painkillers.
+Unfortunately, these hormones also act as natural painkillers.
 If your partner rubs your back or gives you a massage after sexual activity, this will help relieve any soreness that might have occurred during the experience.

 Sex should be pleasurable to both partners, but there may be times when one does not enjoy what’s happening because of physical problems like erectile dysfunction or lack of lubrication.
 If these issues persist, talk to your doctor because they could be related to severe underlying conditions like diabetes or heart disease.